ArpitChaudhary1/Calorie-Counter/README.md

 - Accepts food image input (e.g., `apple.jpg`)
 - Recognizes the food type based on the image
-- Estimates and displays approximate calorie count
+- Estimates and displays the approximate calorie count
 - Simple and interactive command-line interface

 ---

-## 📁 Project Structure
+## 🛠️ Technologies Used

+- Python 3
+- Image handling with PIL or OpenCV (if used)
+- File input/output
+- Conditional logic for food recognition
+- Static dataset for calorie estimation

+---

+✅ Future Improvements
+---

+Use a larger food dataset for better recognition accuracy

+Build a calorie database using an API like Edamam or CalorieNinjas

+Create a user-friendly GUI with Tkinter or Streamlit

+---

+📜 License
+---
+This project is open source under the MIT License (if you add one).